open-ephys/gui-docs/source/User-Manual/Plugins/OneBox.rst

 - If multiple OneBoxes are connected, you can use multiple OneBox plugins in parallel.
 - If no OneBoxes are found, the plugin can be run in simulation mode.
 - If no probes are connected to the OneBox, data can be acquired from the 12 OneBox ADCs.

+The first connected OneBox plugin will be automatically assigned to slot 16, followed by 17, etc. This is so the slot number does not interfere with any PXI basestations that are being used in parallel.

 The editor will automatically create a probe selection interface for the OneBox.
 Each OneBox can communicate with up to 2 probes (Neuropixels 1.0, NHP, and Ultra) or 4 probes (Neuropixels 2.0 with dual dock headstages).
 When the probes are initially detected, they show up as orange circles.
 Once they are initialized, connected probes become green.
 After the probes turn green, the plugin is ready to begin data acquisition.